Mazlan has an affinity for insightful facts that he loves to share with others.

 Disney's original retelling of the much-loved Snow White and the Seven Dwarfs fable goes to the far east for inspiration.
 It was supposed to be a martial arts theme film version.

 In this story, an English girl returned to Hong Kong for her father's funeral and discovered her stepmother's evil plot to kill her.
 She escaped to China and together with the seven warriors, fought to regain her destiny.
 Saoirse Ronan was slated for the leading role.

 Who's the Fairest of Them All

-So, which of these four (we have to exclude Disney's version) Snow White versions is your vote for the best and fairest of all?
+So, which of these six (we have to exclude Disney's version) Snow White 2012 movie versions is your vote for the best and fairest of all?

-My vote is for 'Once Upon A Time' series, what's yours?
+My vote is for the 'Once Upon A Time' series.
+What's yours?

 Cast your vote now.